gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

             .. tab-item:: Q3

-                Edit the code to display a sad face when the B button is pressed and a confused face when nothing is pressed.
+                Edit the code to display a sad face when the B-button is pressed and a confused face when nothing is pressed.

                 .. code-block:: python